queenie88/VLAD-Encode-for-Videos/README.md

 For python:

-System environment required: Linux.
-Other required:

 1. gpu.
 2. caffe.
 3. caffe trained model parameters: VGG_ILSVRC_16_layers.caffemodel, can be found in caffe model zoo.
-4. caffe model configuration : VGG_ILSVRC_16_layers_deploy.prototxt, can be found in caffe model zoo
+4. caffe model configuration : VGG_ILSVRC_16_layers_deploy.prototxt, can be found in caffe model zoo.
+5. Linux.

 For matlab:

-System environment required: Linux or Windows.
-Other required:

 1. vlfeat.
 2. libsvm.
+3. Linux or Windows

 # Files and Functions: